r-earthengine/r-earthengine.github.io/content/english/posts/shortcodes-demopage.md

 ---

-This article is about the demo of these shortcodes.
+This article is about the demo of these.

 <hr>